 No matter how trustworthy a business may appear, there is always a chance they may conduct unethical practices.
 The people who get hurt the most are consumers.
 Whether you purchase a lemon from an auto dealership or a mortgage lender lies about financing options, it is easy for people to fall victim to fraud.
 ALL CONSUMERS HAVE RIGHTS that need to be protected in order for them to be preserved.
 There are consumer protection laws currently on the books to help protect them, including the Fair Debt Collections Practices Act (FDCPA), the Fair Credit Reporting Act (FCRA) and the Telephone Consumer Protection Act (TCPA).

-Which Laws Protect Consumers in Arizona, California, D.C., Maryland, New Mexico, Wisconsin and Utah?
+Which Laws Protect Consumers in Arizona, California, D.C., Indiana, Louisiana, Maryland, New Mexico, Ohio, Tennessee, Washington, Wisconsin and Utah?

 The FDCPA, FCRA and TCPA are the three major consumer protection acts designed to provide safeguards for consumers from businesses and collections agencies that engage in abusive practices.
 Very few attorneys have made themselves aware of these rights or know what needs to be done to protect consumers.
 Regulated by the Federal Trade Commission, these important pieces of legislation provide specific guidelines on how businesses, creditors, banks and mortgage lenders can contact and treat consumers.
 Among the most common violations include:

 - Debt collection